leofracca/noter/README.md

   <img src="https://img.shields.io/badge/status-beta-blue">
 </p>
 Noter is an open source text editor written in C++, using Qt.

-## What Noter can do
-- Create a file
-- Open a file
-- Modify a file
-- Save a file
+With Noter you can work on text files and do the essential operations like create, open, modify or save a file.

 ## Features
 Noter includes the basic features that all text editors have.